schneik80/Fusion-Create-Discipline-Document/README.md

 ## Multiple Start Documents

 To best use this add-in you should pre-create and save start documents that have information already defined in them.
 This allows you to automate and make smart start parts that can reduce setup for your intended workflows.
 You can create a specific start document for each workflow and set the default naming scheme as you configure this add-in for your specific hub, team and use cases.

+You can choose to save as much or as little information inside each start document.

+**TIP:** It its always useful to save a generic empty start document and configure an plain assembly or default start document option so you can always get a simple new reference document when needed.

+The Alpha release is pre-configured with 6 start parts.
+THESE HAVE URNs ALREADY DEFINED.
+THESE WILL NOT WORK IN YOUR HUB.
+You must edit the the python document and configure your own start documents.

+The 6 defined in the Alpha release are:

+1. Assembly Document
+2. Manufacture Document
+3. Simulation Document
+4. Generative Document
+5. Render Document
+6. Animation Document

+When you select one of these, the start document is copied, saved and then your active source document is inserted.
+The new related document is then saved a second time automatically.
+This creates the needed versions to track the relationships between documents.

+Comments are added to the versions for clarity.

+### The basic relationships in a graph:

 ```mermaid
 graph LR